A spectacular 1 week South Island road trip itinerary

 There are many eating options in Queenstown; I like Margo’s for something more casual.

-Day 3: Visit Milford Sound
+Day 2: Visit Milford Sound on a day trip from Queenstown

 The most time efficient way to visit Milford Sound is with a tour from Queenstown.